-Don’t be afraid to ask your faculty members questions.
-The faculty is here to support you, so don’t hesitate to ask questions and visit with them during their office hours.
+- Don’t be afraid to ask your faculty members questions.
+The faculty is here to support you, so don’t hesitate to visit them during their office hours.

-Use your Teaching Assistants.
-The students chosen to be teaching assistants are very gifted and can be tremendously helpful, so don’t hesitate to bring questions and concerns to them.
+- Use your Teaching Assistants.
+The students chosen to be teaching assistants can be tremendously helpful, so don’t hesitate to bring questions and concerns to them.

 - Use other peer resources.
 Many student groups provide academic resources including workshops on outlining and exam taking.
 In addition, the SBA maintains example outlines that are helpful.